-Conventional Current Flow: The negative (-) terminal of an electrical supply provides electrons which are available to flow through a conductor.
+Conventional Current Flow: Conventional current flow assumes current is flowing from the positive terminal to the negative terminal.
+The negative (-) terminal of an electrical supply provides electrons which are available to flow through a conductor.
 The positive (+) terminal attracts the free electrons.
 When electricity flows through a conductor electrons are actually flowing from the negative (-) terminal to the positive (+) terminal.
 The flow of electrical current through a conductor is actually the rate of flow of electrical charge through the conductor not the actual electrons.
 This is illustrated in Figure 217.1.
 A negative charge (-) moves at nearly the speed of light from the negative terminal towards the positive terminal (+) of the source.
 Negative charges move in the same direction the electrons flow.
 As a negative charge moves from the negative terminal (-) to the positive terminal (+), a positive charge (+) of equal magnitude moves in the opposite direction at nearly the speed of light from the positive terminal (-).
 This phenomenon is discussed in greater detail in Tech Note 210 and Tech Note 211.